-A SWMS must be reviewed regularly to make sure it remains effective.
 A SWMS must be reviewed (and revised if necessary) if relevant control measures are revised.
-(Chapter 2 of this Code provides further information of when control measures must be reviewed).
+Chapter 2 of this Code provides further information on when control measures must be reviewed.

 The review process should be carried out in consultation with workers (including contractors and subcontractors) who may be affected by the operation of the SWMS and their health and safety representatives who represented that work group at the workplace.